HuskyHacks/RustyProcessInjectors/README.md

 # RustyProcessInjectors
-Just a few simple POCs for process injection techniques written in Rust.
+Just a few simple POCs for process injection techniques written in Rust, nothing weird.